givikuna/PandaCrawler/README.md

 # Tsvariani-Metasearch-Engine
 The Tsvariani Metasearch Engine is an open-source search engine that prioritizes user privacy and security.
 It aggregates search results from various search engines, ensuring diversity and comprehensiveness of data.
-The engine is maintained by Givikuna and is completely secure, with an option to track user data only if the user chooses to enable it.
+The engine is currently being worked on and maintained by [givikuna](https://github.com/givikuna) and is completely secure, with an option to track user data only if the user chooses to enable it.

-The graphical user interface (GUI) is available in four different languages: English, Georgian, Russian, Spanish.
+The graphical user interface (GUI) will be available in four different languages: English, Georgian, Russian, Spanish.

 # Why use it?
+(Here are some things that the engine will be able to provide for it's users):

 1. **Privacy Focus**: The engine prioritizes user privacy by not tracking user data by default, unless the user explicitly enables the tracking setting.